 Of course, even the most experienced Dota 2 veteran started from the bottom.
-We’ve all been through the gauntlet that is the game’s learning curve, which has been compared to Mt.
-Everest.
+We’ve all been through the gauntlet that is the game’s learning curve.
 Fortunately, there are heroes whose individual gameplay and mechanics are relatively simple, resulting in an easy way to contribute to winning the game.

-If you’re someone looking to get into the hardest MOBA out there, consider trying the following heroes in your first few games.
+If you’re someone looking to get into Dota 2, consider trying the following heroes in your first few games.
 Playing a hero with easier mechanics will allow you to observe your surroundings better and have a better understanding of the game while continuing to contribute.

 Vengeful Spirit is another very reliable support pick with an easy mode single target stun and a kit revolving around debuffing enemies’ armor and increasing your team’s physical damage.